Abak: History

-At the end of the civil war, the South Eastern State Government was created and Abak became one of the Development Administrative Headquarters and with the local government reforms of 1976, Abak became a full-fledged Local Government Area and has remained so till date.
+At the end of the civil war, the South Eastern State Government was created and Abak became one of the Development Administrative Headquarters with the local government reforms of 1976, Abak became a full-fledged Local Government Area and has remained so till date.

 People

 The people are generally from the Annang ethnic group.
-They are reputed for their resourcefulness and highly mobilized for economic development and political integration within the State and the Nigerian federation...
+They are reputed for their resourcefulness and highly mobilized for economic development and political integration within the State and the Nigerian federation.

 Culture

-Abak's rich cultural heritage is reflected through traditional dances such as Ekpe, Ekpo, Idiongitals, etc, though majority are of the Christian faith.
+Abak's rich cultural heritage is reflected through traditional dances such as Ekpe, Ekpo, Idiongitals, etc., though majority are of the Christian faith.

-Despite of the advent of Western civilization and religion, there are some cultural institutions that still exist, such as Ekpo, Ekpe, Idiong, Attat Utu-Ekpe.
+Despite the advent of Western civilization and religion, there are some cultural institutions that still exist, such as Ekpo, Ekpe, Idiong, Attat Utu-Ekpe, Nnabō.
 These were powerful instruments of traditional governance before they lost their relevance in the mid-nineteenth century with the arrival of European missionaries.

 Population

 Males 73,578, females 65,512, for a total of 139,090 according to 2006 National Census.